kgen-llc/ChromeDevTools.Connectors/avalonia/demo-app/readme.md

 The intent of this is to demo that you can simply record any trace activities on any computer you have your application running and do some offline analysis and/or on a different computers !
 ![Chrome Tracing](chrome-tracing.png)

-### **Step 4** - connect using the inspect button and check for the Avalonia Logs
+### **Step Four** - connect using the inspect button and check for the Avalonia Logs

 By using the inspect button, you can see the logs emitted by Avalonia appearing into the inspect window.
-You can use the 3 buttons into the avalonia applicaiton to highlight the different severity messages.
+You can use the three buttons into the Avalonia application to highlight the different severity messages.
 Feel free to use the filter button to look at what is interesting for you !

 ![Inspect Log](inspect-log.png)